Zephyrus G15 EndeavourOS compatibility

-Installing Linux has become so easy that pretty much anyone can do it.
+These days, Installing Linux has become so easy that pretty much anyone can do it.
 Make a bootable USB stick or use Ventoy and boot off of that medium.
 Voila, you have a live Linux desktop to evaluate hardware compatibility and Linux in general.
-YouTube has everything you need.

 Configuring battery charge and graphics processor usage on the Zephyrus